ipqa-research/yaeos/doc/page/usage/excessmodels/unifac_models/unifaclv.md

 accessed on the DDBST web page:
 [https://www.ddbst.com/published-parameters-unifac.html](https://www.ddbst.com/published-parameters-unifac.html)

 We reproduce here the list of functional groups.
-To instanciate a UNIFAC number you defined which functional groups are used in a molecule by the Subgroup Number column.
+To instantiate a UNIFAC model you must define which functional groups are used in a molecule by the Subgroup Number column.

 |   Subgroup number | Subgroup Name   | Maingroup    |      R |      Q |